Waterdrips/waterdrips2.github.io/_posts/2020-01-20-inlets-pro.md

 ### Setup

 #### Inlets
-We have already briefly looked at `inletsctl`, but we didnt discuss installation or setup.
+We have already briefly looked at `inletsctl`, but we didn't discuss installation or setup.

 > All of the commands shown are for linux and will probably work on Mac too.
-If you are using Windows then you should probably use git bash
+If you are using Windows then you should probably use WSL.

 Download and install inlets, inlets pro and inletsctl